SimoneAstarita/queer_NLP_bib/README.md

 Fanny Jourdan, Yannick Chevalier, and Cécile Favre.
 2025. <a href="https://dl.acm.org/doi/10.1145/3715275.3732013"><u>FairTranslate: an English-French Dataset for Gender Bias Evaluation in Machine Translation by Overcoming Gender Binarity.</u></a> In _Proceedings of the 2025 ACM Conference on Fairness, Accountability, and Transparency (FAccT '25)_, pages 150–166, Athens, Greece.
 Association for Computing Machinery.

 ## Position Papers
-<a href=""><u> </u></a>
 Brian Larson.
 2017. <a href="https://aclanthology.org/W17-1601/"><u>Gender as a Variable in Natural-Language Processing: Ethical Considerations.</u></a> In _Proceedings of the First ACL Workshop on Ethics in Natural Language Processing_, pages 1–11, Valencia, Spain.
 Association for Computational Linguistics.

 Sunipa Dev, Masoud Monajatipoor, Anaelia Ovalle, Arjun Subramonian, Jeff Phillips, and Kai-Wei Chang.
 2021. <a href="https://aclanthology.org/2021.emnlp-main.150/"><u>Harms of Gender Exclusivity and Challenges in Non-Binary Representation in Language Technologies.</u></a> In _Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing_, pages 1968–1994, Online and Punta Cana, Dominican Republic.
 Association for Computational Linguistics.

-Devinney, Hannah, Jenny Björklund, and Henrik Björklund.
-"Theories of “gender” in nlp bias research."
-Proceedings of the 2022 ACM conference on fairness, accountability, and transparency.
-2022.
+Hannah Devinney, Jenny Björklund, and Henrik Björklund.
+2022. <a href="https://dl.acm.org/doi/10.1145/3531146.3534627"><u>Theories of “Gender” in NLP Bias Research.</u></a> In _Proceedings of the 2022 ACM Conference on Fairness, Accountability, and Transparency (FAccT '22)_, pages 2083–2102, Seoul, Republic of Korea.
+Association for Computing Machinery.

-Factoring the Matrix of Domination: A Critical Review and Reimagination of Intersectionality in AI Fairness A. Ovalle, A. Subramonian, V. Gautam, G. Gee, and K-W Chang.
-AIES, 2023.

-Zhou, Azure. <a href="https://ojs.stanford.edu/ojs/index.php/grace/article/download/3221/1620"><u>Queer Bias in Natural Language Processing: Towards More Expansive Frameworks of Gender and Sexuality in NLP Bias Research.</u></a> 2023

 Razvan Amironesei and Mark Diaz.
-2023.
-Relationality and Offensive Speech: A Research Agenda.
-In The 7th Workshop on Online Abuse and Harms (WOAH), pages 85–95, Toronto, Canada.
+2023. <a href="https://aclanthology.org/2023.woah-1.8/"><u>Relationality and Offensive Speech: A Research Agenda.</u></a> In _The 7th Workshop on Online Abuse and Harms (WOAH)_, pages 85–95, Toronto, Canada.
 Association for Computational Linguistics.

+Anaelia Ovalle, Arjun Subramonian, Vagrant Gautam, Gilbert Gee, and Kai-Wei Chang.
+2023. <a href="https://dl.acm.org/doi/10.1145/3600211.3604705"><u>Factoring the Matrix of Domination: A Critical Review and Reimagination of Intersectionality in AI Fairness.</u></a> In _Proceedings of the 2023 AAAI/ACM Conference on AI, Ethics, and Society (AIES '23)_, pages 496–511, Montreal, Canada.
+Association for Computing Machinery.

+Azure Zhou.
+2024. <a href="https://ojs.stanford.edu/ojs/index.php/grace/article/download/3221/1620"><u>Queer Bias in Natural Language Processing: Towards More Expansive Frameworks of Gender and Sexuality in NLP Bias Research.</u></a> _GRACE: Global Review of AI Community Ethics_, 2(1):1-9.

+Dawn McAra-Hunter.
+2024. <a href="https://link.springer.com/article/10.1007/s43681-024-00423-8#citeas"><u>How AI hype impacts the LGBTQ + community.</u></a> _AI Ethics_, 4:771–790.

 Vagrant Gautam, Arjun Subramonian, Anne Lauscher, and Os Keyes.
 2024. <a href="https://aclanthology.org/2024.gebnlp-1.20/"><u>Stop!
 In the Name of Flaws: Disentangling Personal Names and Sociodemographic Attributes in NLP.</u></a> In _Proceedings of the 5th Workshop on Gender Bias in Natural Language Processing (GeBNLP)_, pages 323–337, Bangkok, Thailand.
 Association for Computational Linguistics.

-McAra-Hunter, Dawn.
-"How AI hype impacts the LGBTQ+ community."
-AI and Ethics (2024): 1-20.